wp-plugins/advanced-invisible-anti-spam/readme.txt

 *	Utilizes randomly generated and rotating token field name and token value, which stops more clever bots that might try caching the 'solved' field.
 *	Anti-spam field is randomly placed within the form on page load to make it difficult for spammers to target the field.
 *	Developer friendly with filters and actions
-*	Lightweight, clean, and efficient solution to comment spam
+*	Lightweight, clean, and efficient solution to comment and registration spam
 *	Uses native JavaScript to avoid jQuery dependancies

 Requires JavaScript be enabled in client browser (Users will see a warning if JavaScript is disabled)